Jamie-Clayton/Docs/_posts/2026-06-09-prompt-tool-design-dotnet.md

 ### Part 2 — Semantic Kernel in .NET

-- **Module 4** — [Hello, Kernel: SK + Bedrock from C#](/Docs/posts/2026/06/09/prompt-tool-design-04-hello-kernel/) — the kernel is a DI container.
+- **Module 4** — [Hello, Kernel: SK + Bedrock from C#](/Docs/posts/2026/06/09/prompt-tool-design-04-hello-kernel/) — the kernel is a dependency injection (DI) container.
 You already know DI containers.
 - **Module 5** — [Plugins: exposing .NET code to the model](/Docs/posts/2026/06/09/prompt-tool-design-05-plugins/) — turn the Module 3 contracts into real, callable C#.
 - **Module 6** — [Function calling: letting the model drive your tools](/Docs/posts/2026/06/09/prompt-tool-design-06-function-calling/) — the request → tool call → result → answer loop, and what to do when it loops badly.
 - **Module 7** — [Separation of concerns: where AI touches your architecture](/Docs/posts/2026/06/09/prompt-tool-design-07-separation-of-concerns/) — boundaries, so AI code doesn't quietly seep into every layer.